 After you successfully added some sources you can get the compiled rules using the yr_compiler_get_rules() function.
 You'll get a pointer to a YR_RULES structure which can be used to scan your data as described in Scanning data.
-Once yr_compiler_get_rules() is invoked you can not add more sources to the compiler, but you can get multiple instances of the compiled rules by calling yr_compiler_get_rules() multiple times.
+Once yr_compiler_get_rules() is invoked you can not add more sources to the compiler, but you can call yr_compiler_get_rules() multiple times.
+Each time this function is called it returns a pointer to the same YR_RULES structure.
+Notice that this behaviour is new in YARA 4.0.0, in YARA 3.X and 2.X yr_compiler_get_rules () returned a new copy the YR_RULES structure.

-Each instance of YR_RULES must be destroyed with yr_rules_destroy().
+Instances of YR_RULES must be destroyed with yr_rules_destroy().